Hey Wellington city, a better public transport network is here

 Getting around Wellington city on your SuperGold card

-If you have a SuperGold card, you still get to hop on the bus or train and get around Wellington city just as you do now for free between 9.00am and 3.00pm and after 6.30pm weekdays, and all day weekends and public holidays.
-If you travel during peak periods you will still need to pay the adult fare.
+If you have a SuperGold card, you still get to hop on the bus or train and get around Wellington city just as you do now for free between 9am and 3pm and after 6.30pm weekdays, and all day weekends and public holidays.
+If you travel during peak periods you still need to pay the adult fare.

 Find out more about travelling on your SuperGold card.